Latest news: Updated 3 September 2018

 - The production of written statements - these statements are written by the council(s) and objectors in response to the Inspectors Matters and Issues and may include Statements of Common Ground.

 - Hearing sessions– the Inspector will hold hearing sessions.
 A programme detailing the hearings that have been identified to date has been published.
-Hearings are an opportunity for the Inspector to clarify and/or seek additional information on any on any issues relating to the 'soundness' of the Local Plan.
+Hearings are an opportunity for the Inspector to clarify and/or seek additional information on issues relating to the 'soundness' of the Local Plan.
 Members of the public are able to attend hearing sessions to observe proceedings.

 - Production of the Inspector's report - giving her recommendations